-The mattress’s third layer is 7 inches of our Support+ foam, which gives the bed its durability.
+The mattress’s support layer is 7 inches of our Support+ foam, which gives the bed its durability.

 Lastly, our mattress cover is made with polyester and a hint of elastane.
 The elastic cover creates air channels and allows the bed to breathe.
 It can be removed easily for washing or spot-cleaning.